 You can claim up to $10,000 in eligible expenses under the Home Accessibility Tax Credit, resulting in a non-refundable tax credit worth up to $1,500.
 Expenses eligible for the claim must be permanent and non-routine renovations to the home.
 The alterations must allow the individual for whom the expenses were incurred to be mobile within the home and/or reduce the risk of harm to the individual within the home.

-The Infirm Dependent tax credit, the Caregiver tax credit and the Family Caregiver tax credit have been replaced by a new 15 per cent non-refundable Canada Caregiver Credit (CCC).
-The amount in respect of which the CCC is calculated is $7,140 and may be claimed for the care of an infirm dependent relative.
-The credit amount is phased out when the net income of a dependent exceeds $23,906.
+The Infirm Dependent tax credit, the Caregiver tax credit and the Family Caregiver tax credit have been replaced by a new 15 per cent non-refundable Canada Caregiver Credit (“CCC”).
+The amount in respect of which the CCC is calculated is $7,348 and may be claimed for the care of an infirm dependent relative.
+The credit amount is phased out when the net income of a dependent exceeds $24,361.

 The CARE tax credit is in addition to the existing Child Care Expense Deduction.
-Families could receive up to $6,000 per child under the age of seven, up to $3,750 per child between the ages of seven and 16, and up to $8,250 per child with a severe disability.
+Families could receive up to $6,000 per child under the age of seven plus a top-up of up to $1,200 for 2021, up to $3,750 per child between the ages of seven and 16 plus a top-up of up to $750 for 2021, and up to $8,250 per child with a severe disability plus a top-up of up to $1,650 for 2021.

-For 2019 and subsequent taxation years, the Working Income Tax Benefit is replaced by the Canada Workers Benefit (CWB) which is a federal refundable tax credit.
-The amount of the CWB will be computed as 26 per cent of earned income over $3,000, to a maximum credit of $1,381 for single individuals without children and $2,379 for families (couples and single parents).
+For 2019 and subsequent taxation years, the Working Income Tax Benefit is replaced by the Canada Workers Benefit (“CWB”) which is a federal refundable tax credit.
+For 2021, the amount of the CWB will be computed as 27 per cent of earned income over $3,000, to a maximum credit of $1,395 for single individuals without children and $2,403 for families (couples and single parents).

 In addition, in 2019, the government introduced an amendment to clarify that kinship care providers would be considered the parents of a child in their care for the purposes of the CWB.
-As a result, Kinship care providers would be eligible for the CWB amount available for families, provided all other eligibility requirements are met.
+As a result, Kinship care providers would be eligible for the higher CWB amount available for families, provided all other eligibility requirements are met.
+This applies retroactively to 2009 and subsequent years.

 Consider the following acceptable ways of shifting income to family members whose taxable income is below the lowest tax bracket, approximately $45,142.
 This will allow them to take advantage of certain non-transferable credits as well as lower tax rates.